mattjhayes/nmeta/docs/source/userguide/recipes.rst

 These recipes are to provide ideas on how nmeta can be used through examples.

-Note that policies have an implicit allow at the end of the policy.
+Note that policies have an **implicit allow** at the end of the policy.
 Also, actions implicitly allow if there is no drop action.

-This page is under construction...

 ***********************
 Parental Control Recipe